Robert A. Rodgers, MS

-Robert Rodgers is a multi-board certified medical physicist specializing in radiation therapy, diagnostic imaging, nuclear medicine and radiation protection.
+Robert Rodgers, MS, DABR, DABSNM, is a multi-board certified medical physicist specializing in radiation therapy, diagnostic imaging, nuclear medicine and radiation protection.
 He earned graduate degrees from the U. Alabama-Huntsville (physics), Georgia Tech (health physics) and the U. Texas Health Science Center-Houston (medical physics) while conducting nuclear medicine and radiation therapy physics research at Emory University Hospital and M. D. Anderson Cancer Center, respectively; he also completed an imaging physics fellowship with the Air Force Institute of Technology.

 Robert retired as Lieutenant Colonel from the U.S. Air Force in 2016 after serving 20 years in various health and medical physics positions.
 He was honored to serve in numerous Air Force Medical Service leadership, management and supervisory roles, including: Chief Military Consultant (medical physics) to two Air Force Surgeons General; Air Staff Division Deputy Director (health physics); executive staff representative (Biomedical Sciences Corps) at the Air Force’s flagship medical center, Radiology Department Deputy Commander, Cancer Center Deputy Director, and Chief Medical Physicist.